Nallavanukku Nallavan: Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with Na.
-Kamarasan, Vairamuthu, Gangai Amaran, Muthulingam and Vaali working as lyricists.
-The song "Unnaithane", written by Vairamuthu, was originally intended for a film to be directed by V. C. Guhanathan, but could not be used there.
+The soundtrack was composed by Ilaiyaraaja.
+The song "Unnaithane" was originally intended for a film to be directed by V. C. Guhanathan, but could not be used there.
 After obtaining a No Objection Certificate from Guhanathan, Saravanan was able to use the song in Nallavanukku Nallavan.
 It is set in Shivaranjani, a Carnatic raga, and marked playback singer Manjula Gururaj's debut in Tamil cinema.
 "Vechukkava" is set in the raga Sankarabharanam.
 It was remixed by Yuvan Shankar Raja in Silambattam (2008).

 Release and reception

 Nallavanukku Nallavan was released on 22 October 1984, Diwali day.
+Jayamanmadhan of Kalki praised the performances of the actors and Visu's writing.
+Balumani of Anna praised acting, music, cinematography, dialogues and direction.
 On 26 October 1984, The Hindu in its review wrote, "Muthuraman has a large hand in embellishing the dramatic elements with deft touches and polished handling".
 Despite facing competition from other Diwali releases such as Vaidehi Kathirunthal and the Tamil-dubbed version of the Malayalam-language My Dear Kuttichathan, the film was a major commercial success, running for over 150 days in theatres.
 According to a 2014 estimate by Sunita Raghu of The New Indian Express, it grossed ₹23.8 million.